Diogo-loureiro/diogo-loureiro/README.md

 <td width="50%">

 ### 🔬 **Analytics Engineering**

-- Design and implement end-to-end analytics solutions
+- Design and implement **end-to-end analytics solutions** for supply chain
-- Build predictive models for forecasting and optimization
+- Build and industrialize **forecasting and optimization models**
-- Develop ETL pipelines for data integration
+- Develop and maintain **data pipelines** that feed reports, dashboards and forecasting engines
-- Create scalable data architectures
+- Define **data models and KPIs** that reflect how the business really operates

 </td>
 <td width="50%">

 ### 🤖 **Automation & Optimization**

-- Automate repetitive data workflows
+- Automate repetitive data workflows and reporting
-- Optimize complex planning processes
+- Optimize complex planning and replenishment processes
 - Build custom analytics tools and dashboards
-- Streamline data operations with Python & SQL
+- Streamline data operations with **Python & SQL**

 </td>
 </tr>